-Juvenile Salmon Ecology Project
+Juvenile Salmon Ecology Projects

 The depletion of marine fisheries has been an impetus to expand seafood production through aquaculture.
-In BC, salmon farming has grown in response to a decline in wild salmon and global marketing that promotes year round consumption of farmed salmon, leading to more complications for wild salmon.
+In BC, salmon farming has grown in response to a decline in wild salmon and global marketing that promotes year-round consumption of farmed salmon, leading to more complications for wild salmon.

 Raincoast’s concerns over salmon farms stem from the documented and suspected threats to wild salmon, from sea lice infestations (which concentrate on farms and spread to wild juvenile salmon), and disease transfer from farmed to wild salmon.
-In addition, farming carnivores (i.e. salmon) requires the use of wild fish in fish feeds.

 This field and laboratory research examined the extent of sea lice infections on wild juvenile pink and chum salmon in the Bella Bella region of the BC central coast (an area without fish farms) and compared these findings with the intensity of sea lice infections in areas that contain fish farms (Klemtu, Broughton Archipelago, and northern Georgia Strait).